 Awarded on a competitive basis through the Graduate School to students recommended by the Graduate Executive Committee.
 The Committee asks only that recipients submit toward the end of the predoc term a one-page explanation of how the award was used.
 Recipients of these fellowships must be working toward the Ph.D. degree, and must be full-time students during the tenure of the award.
 Predocs are equivalent to about half a TA and will be awarded in addition to the full TA.

 Dissertation Fellowships are competitive and are awarded by the University’s Research Foundation twice a year; the award is $2000.
 The Award’s eligibility requirements are: a) the student is restricted to calendar year income which is indicated on the application and changes every year (i.e. the equivalent of a calender year Graduate Assistantship; B) the student must have completed the Preliminary Examinations and have a record of such completion on file with the Graduate School; c) the student’s dissertation proposal must have been approved by those participating in the departmental review process, be signed by the Head, and be on file with the Graduate School.
 Evidence of this approval must be included with the application.
-Deadline dates are in May and November and will be announced a month before at the Graduate School homepage www.grad.uconn.edu.
+Deadline dates are in May and November and will be announced a few weeks before at the Graduate School homepage www.grad.uconn.edu.
 Applications and copies of the accepted dissertation proposal go to the Graduate School, with copies also sent to the English Department Graduate Office.
 The Graduate School will notify all students of final action on applications and send out the fellowship award letters.
 The competition for this award will be judged by a committee appointed by the English Department Director of Graduate Studies.
 The Graduate School encourages such a committee to take into account a) the merit and clarity of the doctoral thesis plan, b) the quality of the student in terms of professional potential, c) previous demands on the student’s time, such as teaching responsibilities, d) the availability of other funds for the student during the year (i.e. whether the student has gotten any other graduate award money such as predocs or summer fellowships).
 Since the awardee must have passed the Dissertation Exam/Evaluation successfully and a copy of the approval been received by the Graduate School, it is important that the candidate leave sufficient time for the Exam/Evaluation to take place before the application for the award is received by the Grad School.
 The English Department may set its own deadline to receive materials for judgment.
 Interested students are also responsible for finding out these deadlines so as to make timely arrangements.

 University Doctoral Student Travel Awards